sefinek/Stella-Mod-Documentation/faq.md

 ## Someone is Offering Paid Help with Stella Mod.
 Should I Agree? <!-- {#paid-help-warning} -->
 Absolutely not!
 Do not pay anyone who offers help with Stella Mod for money.
-There is a high risk that the person is a scammer trying to deceive you.
 Stella Mod developers never charge for technical support or help with the software.
 There is no such thing as "paid assistance" in the Stella Mod community.

 ## How Can I Get Started with Stella Mod? <!-- {#getting-started} -->